DelamareMicka/SW-GCN/README.md

 ## Code :
 You will find in repository two files :
   -Data Processing for OAD
   -Data Processing for UOW action 3D dataset
-  -The algorithm trained for OAD
+  -The algorithm trained for OAD (SW-GCN-OAD.pt)
-  -The algorthm trained fot UOW action 3D dataset
+  -The algorthm trained fot UOW action 3D dataset (SW-GCN-UOW.pt)
+  -The algorithm trained for UOW action 3D dataset (SW-CNN.pt)

 if you have any question don't hesitate to contact : delamare.mickael5@gmail.com